Somali in Ethiopia

 Prayer Points

-Ask the Lord of the harvest to send forth laborers into Ethiopia.
+Ask the Lord of the harvest to send out loving laborers to the Somali people in Ethiopia.

 Pray that God will raise up prayer teams to go and break up the soil through worship and intercession.